About Durie Tangri LLP

-Durie Tangri is proof that the daydreams shared amongst law students of starting their own firm together can become a reality.
-Founding partners Daralyn Durie, Ragesh Tangri, and Mark Lemley were all classmates at Boalt Hall and practiced together at Keker & Van Nest.
-In 2008 the trio left Keker and, along with three more Keker lawyers, founded Durie Tangri.
+Durie Tangri is proof that daydreams shared among law students of starting their own firm together can become a reality.
+Founding partners Daralyn Durie, Ragesh Tangri, and Mark Lemley were classmates at Berkeley Law and practiced together at Keker & Van Nest.
+In 2008, the trio left Keker and, along with three more Keker lawyers, founded Durie Tangri.
 The firm got off to a fast start when they managed to convince Google, Ticketmaster, and biotech firm Genentech to sign on as clients on day one.
-In the following years the San Francisco firm has grown to just over 20 attorneys who focus on civil litigation in the areas of intellectual property, professional liability, privacy, contract and commercial matters, and class actions.
-Although Durie Tangri is relatively small, it represents some big names including Google, LinkedIn, Twitter, Fitbit, Zynga, Netflix, Microsoft, and Facebook.
+Although Durie Tangri maintains a relatively small size with just under 40 lawyers, it represents some big names, including Google, LinkedIn, Twitter, Yelp, Fitbit, Zynga, Netflix, Microsoft, and Facebook.

-As an IP boutique with plenty of Silicon Valley clients, it only make sense that Durie Tangri’s offices relay a bit of California cool.
+As an IP boutique with plenty of Silicon Valley clients, it only makes sense that Durie Tangri’s offices relay a bit of California cool.
 In fact, their warehouse/loft style space in San Fran’s financial district looks more dot-com than stuffy lawyer.
-Their conference room floors are covered in bright green rubber, Eames chairs and large modern settees fill the large open lounge area, and the tiny partners’ offices feature exposed brick.
-The space is so cool that it was featured in Architectural Digest in 2010.
+Their conference room floors are covered in bright green rubber and Eames chairs, large modern settees fill the large open lounge area, and the tiny partners’ offices feature exposed brick.
+The space is so cool that it was once featured in Architectural Digest.

 217 Leidesdorff Street

 Hiring Partners: Michael J. Proctor, Kira A. Davis, Timothy C. Saulsbury

 4th year: $245,000

 6th year: $270,000

 7th year: $280,000